hminooei/hminooei.github.io/README.md

-# Your blog
+# Hadi's Blog

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+Welcome and I hope you enjoy the content.
+Please feel free to contact me at hminooei@gmail.com. it it to start creating your home page.